alastairtree/LazyCache/README.md

 ## Features ##

 - Simple API with familiar sliding or absolute expiration
-- Guaranteed single evaluation of you factory delegate whose results you want to cache
+- Guaranteed single evaluation of your factory delegate whose results you want to cache
 - Strongly typed generics based API.
 No need to cast your cached objects every time you retieve them
 - Thread safe, concurrency ready
 - Async compatible - lazy single evaluation of async delegates using `GetOrAddAsync()`